Module status: ready

 Because we are now covering very recent developments, which change every year, there are no videos for this module.
 We’ll cover everything in class.
 It is therefore doubly-important to do the Essential readings beforehand.

-1. regression from input to output
+- regression from input to output

-3. duration prediction during inference (synthesis)
+- duration prediction of the output sequence, during inference (synthesis)

 Reading

-Shen et al: Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions
+Shen et al. Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions

 Tacotron 2 was one of the most successful sequence-to-sequence models for text-to-speech of its time and inspired many subsequent models.